TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration

 In this section, we assess the overall performance of \textit{TrajAgent} across various fundamental trajectory modeling tasks, as summarized in Table~\ref{tab:main}.
 Furthermore, to demonstrate the generalization capability of \textit{TrajAgent} across different datasets and models, we present detailed results on diverse trajectory data using several representative models in Table~\ref{tab:checkin-task}.

 As shown in Table~\ref{tab:main}, we select at least one representative models for 9 trajectory modelling tasks to present the effectiveness of proposed framework.
 As Table~\ref{tab:main} shows, \textit{TrajAgent} supports a variety of widely-known trajectory models and demonstrates superior performance across multiple trajectory modeling tasks and trajectory datasets.
-The output of \textit{TrajAgent} consistently outperforms the original methods, achieving performance gains ranging from 2.28\% to 35.57\%.
+The output of \textit{TrajAgent} consistently outperforms the original methods, achieving performance gains ranging from 2.28\% to 69.91\%.
 For instance, in the next-location prediction task, \textit{TrajAgent} harnesses its agentic workflow and collaborative learning schema for automatic modeling and optimization, leading to significant performance improvements of various models.
-Specifically, it enhances the deep learning-based model GETNext by 7.58\% and the LLM-based model LLM-ZS by 3.69\%.
-Performance gain in other tasks and models are much larger, for example improvement from 20.71\% to 34.96\% for trajectory recovery tasks.
+Specifically, it enhances the deep learning-based model GETNext by 7.58\% and the LLM-based model LLM-ZS by 7.72\%.
+Performance gain in other tasks and models are much larger, for example improvement from 34.96\% to 69.91\% for trajectory recovery tasks.
 We observe that the improvement in the trajectory anomaly detection task is minimal, primarily due to the strong performance of the original models on the dataset.